afiodorov/afiodorov.github.io/_posts/2015-10-24-bad-statistics-case-study-1.md

 \log \left( \frac{P(D | H_1)}{P(D | H_2^{'})} \right) \,,
 $$

-known as log odds, which tells us in what direction we should move our believes about the validity of \\(H_1\\) and \\(H_2^{\'}\\) once we see the data.
+known as Bayes factor which tells us in what direction we should move our believes about the validity of \\(H_1\\) and \\(H_2^{\'}\\) once we see the data.